 "People who love to eat are always the best people" - Julia Child

-After working for several years as a marketing professional, I took a break when our family of three (update: now 4!) moved to Switzerland in 2014.
-I recreate recipes from back home in India, and experiment with locally available produce and ingredients.
+After working for several years as a marketing professional in India, I took a break when our family of three (update: now 4!) moved to Switzerland in 2014.
+I recreate recipes from back home in India and experiment with locally available produce and ingredients.
 When I started this blog, I was more than a little obsessed with baking cakes.
 Sugar Rush, was my home-baking venture, through which I taught myself to make those gorgeous cakes that I used to drool over in recipe books and glossy magazine covers.
 Although baking has since taken a backseat, I still get a rush from making and designing a cake stacked with layers, indulgent frostings and sinful toppings.

 "The best meal in the world, the perfect meal, is very rarely the most sophisticated or expensive one.
-Context and memory play powerful roles in all the truly great meals in one's life".
+Context and memory play powerful roles in all the truly great meals in one's life"

-Every one of the meals and recipes I share in this space have been thoroughly enjoyed by me and my family.
+Every one of the meals and recipes I share in this space has been thoroughly enjoyed by me and my family.
 Some of the recipes have a little bit of nostalgia thrown in, while others are my recreations of meals I've enjoyed more recently.
 I hope you enjoy what you read here!

-For enquiries, contact me at [email protected]
+For inquiries, contact me at [email protected]